Driving Yourself by Car

 You should never need to hurry too much.
 Safety first.
 One accident and it's all not worth it.

 If you come from a country that drives on the right hand side (like myself), then you will need to get used to driving on the left hand side.
 The most common confusion is when you first start off on the road, and when you make a turn and habitually head for the wrong lane.
-What I initially did was keep in mind that the driver's side of the car is closest to the middle line of the road.
-It took only about half an hour to get comfortable driving on the left, but it took a while longer to break the habit of hitting the windshield wipers when I meant to turn on the blinker/indicator before a turn.
+What I initially did was keep in mind that the driver's side of the car is closest to the center line or median of the road.
+It took only about half an hour to get comfortable driving on the left.
+After that, it was fairly normal.

 If you are stopped by the police for a driving infraction, the standard procedure is to hand over your driver's license (you'll be driving without one for a little while) in exchange for the traffic ticket, and to go to the police station to pay the fine and get your license back.
 That means finding the police station and losing time...